-In 2021 and 2020, the Company settled employee litigations relating to alleged violations of various California labor laws pertaining to wage and hour against the Company.
-For each of the years ended December 31, 2021 and 2020, the Company recorded \$1.0 million, related to the settlement of employment litigation, in general and administrative expense in the Company's consolidated statements of operations.
+In 2021 the Company settled employee litigations relating to alleged violations of various California labor laws pertaining to wage and hour against the Company.
+For the year ended December 31, 2021, the Company recorded \$1.0 million, related to the settlement of employment litigation, in general and administrative expense in the Company's consolidated statements of operations.